The year was turning.

 Page Speed is a performance metric that denotes the time taken by a page to show on the user's screen.
 Your website's speed is an average of several sample pages on the site.

-But also remember, The website speed is the first impression of your business.
+But also remember, the website speed is the first impression of your business.
 It's essential to understand that you won't get a second chance when it comes to user experience.
-So, to make a strong first impression, your website must load super-fast.
+To make a strong first impression, your website must load super-fast.